jrief/django-formset/docs/source/dialog-model-forms.rst

 and **django-formset** provides a way to handle this as well.

 Assume that we have a form for an issue tracker.
-This form has a field for the issue's reporter, which is a foreign key to the user model.
-If that user does not exist, we would have to switch to a different form, create the user object there, return back to the current form and then select that newly created user from the dropdown list.
-This is not very user-friendly, and instead we would like to be able to add a new user on the fly using a dialog form.
+This form has a field for the issue's reporter, which is a foreign key to a model named ``Reporter``.
+If that reporter does not exist, we would have to switch to a different form, create a reporter object there, return back to the current form and then select that newly created reporter from the dropdown list.
+This is not very user-friendly, and instead we would like to be able to add a new reporter on the fly using a dialog form popping out of our current "Issue" form.

 .. django-view:: 1_reporter_dialog
 	:caption: dialog.py